 President Obama designates pristine area to protect sea life off New England coast

-The 12,725-square-kilometer area is called the Northeast Canyons and Seamounts Marine National Monument.
-The new designation is intended to help protect the region’s fragile deep-sea ecosystem, which includes whales, sea turtles and corals, by gradually phasing out commercial fishing, including for crab and lobster.
+President Barack Obama formally announced the new 12,725-square-kilometer monument, called the Northeast Canyons and Seamounts Marine National Monument, September 15 at the Our Ocean Conference in Washington, D.C.
+This designation will help protect the region’s fragile deep-sea ecosystem, which includes whales, sea turtles and corals, by gradually phasing out commercial fishing, including for crab and lobster, Obama said.

-“In these waters, the Atlantic Ocean meets the continental shelf in a region of great abundance and diversity as well as stark geological relief,” President Barack Obama said at the September 15 announcement.
-The new monument includes underwater canyons deeper than the Grand Canyon and submerged extinct volcanoes called seamounts.
-Expeditions in 2013 and 2014 by the research vessel Okeanos Explorer uncovered species
+“In these waters, the Atlantic Ocean meets the continental shelf in a region of great abundance and diversity as well as stark geological relief,” Obama said.
+The new monument includes underwater canyons deeper than the Grand Canyon